AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

 </tbody>
 </table>

-As far as you need to listen an event you should use this code to handle it:
+<br>As far as you need to listen an event you should use this code to handle it:

 ```
 //choose any event type from a table above: